WIN News: Consolidation to Wollongong

 From 2015, WIN News cut costs to its regional news resources by consolidating presentation to its Wollongong headquarters.
 Its former regional studios were reduced in size from full-out production studios to small office-style newsgathering facilities upon each state's studio closure.

 Following the closure of the broadcast centre in Griffith, Victorian bulletins were the next to centralise in October 2015, with the Ballarat studios being sold and demolished, followed by Queensland bulletins.
 Before, however, Queensland's services had two production studios, one in Rockhampton for the Central and Far North Queensland, Mackay District, and Sunshine Coast bulletins, and one in Toowoomba for production of the North Queensland, Wide Bay, and Southern Queensland bulletins.
 Both were closed and new studios, located in Maroochydore, were retained for production of All Australian News.

 Tasmania had experienced reduction of its local presence after WIN's new affiliation with Network Ten.
 While all other WIN News bulletins moved to 6pm on 1 July 2016, their nightly bulletin moved to 5:30pm (30 minutes earlier than its leading rival Southern Cross News), making an attempt to replicate its composite newshour when they were a former Nine affiliate in the state.

 However, in September 2016, it scaled back to a half-hour local bulletin amid poor ratings; it moved back to its traditional 6pm timeslot on weeknights but retaining the weekend composite news at 5:30pm.
 In August 2018, it was announced that local studio production of the Tasmanian bulletin would be consolidated to Wollongong, and all weekend bulletins would be axed the following month.
 The consolidation was completed on 17 August 2018.

 On 20 June 2019, WIN announced in a letter to staff it would close four of its newsrooms in Orange, Dubbo, Wagga Wagga, Albury and Bundaberg.
-The closures were made based on the commercial viability of funding news in these areas and are expected to affect approximately 30 jobs, in addition to losing the Griffith bulletin as well with the closure of the Wagga newsroom.
+The closures were made "based on the commercial viability of funding news in these areas" and were expected to affect approximately 30 jobs, in addition to losing the Griffith bulletin as well with the closure of the Wagga newsroom.

 Consequently, the final editions of the Central West (Orange), Riverina (Wagga Wagga), Border North East (Albury) and Wide Bay (Bundaberg) editions aired on Friday 28 June 2019.